 Spiti Valley | Strangers in the Hidden Himalayan land

-Early 2019, I grew curious about Tibet and started researching the Internet about it.
+Early in 2019, I stumbled upon a region called Tibet and was blown by its landscape images over the internet.
 Though very little information about Tibet exists for the world, I came across an Indian territory so close to Tibet and its cultures.
 This place happens to be Spiti Valley, a trans-Himalayan cold-dessert on the north-eastern Indian border, landlocked by India and Tibet.
 The name Spiti thus means 'the Middle land'!

-When we zeroed on the destination and booked our tickets for the summer of 2019, we had little idea about the most dangerous and treacherous road trip we were supposed to embark upon!
+When we zeroed on the destination and booked our tickets for the summer of 2019, we had little idea about the most dangerous and treacherous road trip we unknowingly signed up for!
 We explored Spiti along with Kinnaur Valley on a 10-day road trip to Spiti Valley in the state of Himachal Pradesh.

 Starting from Shimla, we reached Tabo in Spiti on the third night of the journey.
 Though I had seen the numerous Instagrammed 'World's highest places' and monasteries from Spiti, I was otherwise clueless of what more should I be expecting in the valley!

 And finally when Spiti unwound in front of our eyes, I was more than amazed by the land, its people and its cultures.

 So, if you are someone looking for experiences of offbeat Himalayan destinations, Spiti Valley will definitely amaze you!!!

 An Overview of the route to Spiti Valley -